libavg/libavg/sphinxdoc/player.rst

             :param bool show: :py:const:`True` if the mouse cursor should be visible.

-        .. py:method:: isCursorShown()

-            Returns True when the mouse cursor is shown.

         .. py:method:: stop()

             Stops playback and resets the video mode if necessary.